Tomorrow's Professionals are Abroad Today

 Study Abroad is Challenging

-Countries marked in green but which do not have a geopin are countries to which students on eligible nearby programs travel to as part of their educational experience.
+Countries marked in green but which do not have a geopin are often included as travel study experiences on certain SRAS programs.

 Study Abroad is Diverse

 The SRAS guides were excellent!
 They really knew their stuff and were able to relate the history of the places we visited in an interesting and inventive way.
 It was obvious they had a lot of experience working with American students.

 A long overdue thank you for the wonderful trip you and your staff planned for the Drew group in St. Petersburg.
 I have never had a trip where NOTHING went wrong.
 It was a terrific experience from start to finish, your staff was superb and St. Petersburg Economics University was a marvelous host.
 We enjoyed each and every lecture and guide, and the many fine added touches.
 I would love to do this again.

 My Dear Renee, I am still in Kazakhstan but can report back we had a perfectly splendid time in Kyrgyzstan.
 The students and I want to collectively buy a little plot of land and a yurt or house in the village at the base of the mountains.
 They loved their families and I fell in love with Kenzhe, we want to include her in our documentary.
 I will be in touch over the next two weeks.
 Forever grateful to you.

 We had a great time overall.
 The students were super impressed with SRAS — the guides, the accommodations, the excursions, etc. The guides were super knowledgeable and kind–the only thing that would improve the tours is volume.
 They tend to speak quietly so a few people who can’t hear lose interest.
 But we loved the Hermitage art project and Novgorod, and the bunker, and going behind the fountains at Peterhof, and the boat to Peterhof… We loved everything!